 Rinse the M2 beads with 750 µL of lysis buffer and wash the beads on a rotator at 4 °C for 5 min.
 Centrifuge the M2 beads at 820 x g and discard the supernatant.

-Repeat steps 4.7 to 4.8 for two more washes on a rotator at 4 °C for 5 min.
+Repeat step 5.7 for two more washes on a rotator at 4 °C for 5 min.
 After the third wash, remove any traces of lysis buffer from the M2 beads/co-IP complex using a long gel-loading tip.

 NOTE: Pinch the end of the gel-loading tip with flat tweezers before removing any trace amounts of the lysis buffer.
 This will prevent the disruption and uptake of the M2 beads.